 As a kid, you probably played a game of hide-n-seek a time or two.
 You quietly crept to a far-away tree or a secret closet and hid there until you could escape, all with the goal of keeping your “seeker” from getting too close.

 These days, many of us are still playing those childhood games of hide-n-seek in our marriages.
 We use deception and hide our true thoughts, feelings, and actions from our spouses.
-Unknowingly, you are achieving the same ultimate goal: keeping the other person far away and building a barrier to intimacy between you and your spouse.
+Unknowingly, you are achieving the same ultimate goal.
+You are building a barrier to intimacy between you and your spouse.

 We have a greater understanding of how we build that distance when we are dishonest about the big things.
 Most of us know that lying about things like infidelity is a surefire way to ruin the intimate relationship with a spouse.
 But we have less of an understanding of how those little deceptions get in the way of the intimacy that we are trying to achieve.